pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 and event-sourced applications can work in Python.

-By the end of this section, you will have an understanding of how to write event-sourced aggregates and event-sourced application in Python.
+By the end of this section, you will have an understanding of how to write event-sourced aggregates and event-sourced applications in Python.

 This tutorial depends on a basic understanding of `Object-Oriented Programming in Python <https://realpython.com/python3-object-oriented-programming/>`_.